 University College Utrecht is an international college, and part of Utrecht University.
 The organisational structure is as follows:

-The Head Tutor has delegated responsibility for the functioning and coordination of the tutorial system.
-The Head Tutor prepares and chairs tutorial board meetings, manages the group of tutors, and makes sure that all tutorial tasks are properly allocated.
+The Head Tutor has a delegated responsibility for the functioning and coordination of the tutorial system.
+The Head Tutor prepares and chairs tutorial board meetings, functionally manages the group of tutors, and makes sure that all tutorial tasks are properly allocated.
 The Head Tutor has a seat in the Board of Studies.